 Coherent Look and Feel

-Early on, vendors discovered that software with a consistent user interface reduces training costs and feels more professional.
+Vendors swiftly learned that software with coherent interfaces not only gives it a more masterful look but also depletes training expenses.
 Sometimes a common look and feel are abandoned to make a speedier entry to the market.
 But as new releases surface, most product vendors prioritize a user-friendly interface over speed.
 This means that an interface with easy navigation is a common benefit for this software.

 Fusing PLM and ERP